Allison Engine Company

 The Allison Engine Company was an American aircraft engine manufacturer.
 Shortly after the death of James Allison in 1929 the company was purchased by the Fisher brothers.
 Fisher sold the company to General Motors, which owned it for most of its history.
-It was acquired by Rolls-Royce plc in 1995 to become the US subsidiary, Rolls-Royce North America.
+It was acquired by Rolls-Royce in 1995 to become Rolls-Royce North America.

 History

-A predecessor of Allison Engine Company, the Concentrated Acetylene Company, was founded in September 1904 by James Allison, Percy C. "Fred" Avery and Carl G. Fisher.
+A predecessor of Allison Engine Company, the Concentrated Acetylene Company, was founded in September 1904 by James Allison, Percy Avery and Carl Fisher.
 Avery was the holder of the patent for the product.
-This company was the predecessor of the Prest-O-Lite Company, a manufacturer of acetylene headlights.
+This company was the predecessor of Prest-O-Lite, a manufacturer of acetylene headlights.
 An explosion at the acetylene gas works in downtown Indianapolis caused the company to relocate out of town, near the race track in Speedway, Indiana.
 Allison and Fisher raced automobiles at that track, each owning a race car team.
 This hobby resulted in Allison building a shop at the track in Speedway where he maintained his fleet of race cars.
 This shop became the site for Allison Plant #1.
-Fisher and Allison sold their interest in Prest-O-Lite to Union Carbide for $9,000,000.
+Fisher and Allison sold their interest in Prest-O-Lite to Union Carbide for $9 million.